RetroReversing/retroReversing/categories/games/debugSymbols.md

 ## Which games are likely to contain debug symbols?
 Since these are artifacts of compilation it is very unlikely for a game on a platform earlier than the Playstation 1 to contain debug symbols as they tended to be hand written in assembly code.

-Also some platforms that used compiled code but were to be released on a small storage medium such as cartridge needed all the bytes they could get so it is very unlikely to get debug symbols on platforms such as Nintendo 64 or GameBoy Advance.
+Also some platforms that used compiled code but were to be released on a small storage medium such as cartridge needed all the bytes they could get so it is very unlikely to get debug symbols on platforms such as Nintendo 64 or Game Boy Advance.

 # Game by Platform with debug symbols